Are you wondering how many days you should schedule for your Disney World trip?

 - The pace you can maintain.

-In addition, here are some things to factor in when you decide.
+Below are some things to factor in when you decide how many days to plan for your trip.

 What’s there to do at Disney World?